mwendwav1789/code-challenges/README.md

 ## Usage (How someone will be able to run the code)
 1. Open the terminal.
-    - For the student grade generator(studentgradegenerator.js), open it and enter the marks, then you will see the corresponding grade.
+    - For the student grade generator,open it and enter the marks, then you will see the corresponding grade.
+      ```javaScript
+         node studentgradegenerator.js
+      ```